Undergraduate Information and Degree Requirements

 All teacher education candidates are strongly encouraged to pursue additional opportunities for experience working with children and adolescents throughout their teacher education program through paid employment and/or volunteer activities.

-Admission to the Teacher Education Program is a privilege rather than a right.
-Thus, admission to the Program is not guaranteed to all who apply.
+Admission to the Program is not guaranteed to all who apply.
 Students may appeal the decision to deny admittance to the Teacher Education Program or the decision to place them on academic probation in the Teacher Education Program when the decision is based on extreme circumstances over which the student has no control.
-In such cases, the student should contact the Director of Educator Preparation to set up an appointment to begin the appeal process.
+In such cases, the student should contact teachereducation@uni.edu to set up an appointment to begin the appeal process.

-UNI Teacher Education majors are expected to keep an active e-mail account, using the ____@uni.edu address.
+UNI Teacher Education majors are expected to keep an active e-mail account, using their uni.edu address.

 Information concerning fee payments for tests, registration procedures, and test dates are available by contacting: